There is nothing like enjoying a ripe juicy strawberry, but can cats eat strawberries too?

 But your cat does need potassium in their diet for their nervous system and muscles to work correctly, and to support healthy growth.

-They also need dietary folate or folic acid to help metabolise proteins, and build new cells.
+They also need dietary folate or folic acid to help metabolize proteins, and build new cells.

 They only need a tiny amount – micrograms – of each a day though.